Electric Corner Fireplace: What You Need to Know

 2. Will it be secure?
 You need to be sure the television is secure, this is why wall mounts are often preferred.
 Some TVs are quite top heavy.
 You need to be sure that it isn't likely to be bumped into, causing the TV to become unstable and potentially fall.
 Falling televisions can be deadly.

 3. Is there excessive heat?
-For the safety of the television you also want to be sure that the fireplace won't create excessive heat around it.
+For the safety of the television, you also want to be sure that the fireplace won't create excessive heat around it.
 Measure the temperature at the top of the fireplace (where you would potentially place the TV) after it has been burning for a while.
-If it's 90 degrees Fahrenheit or more, it's too hot for your televsion.
+If it's 90 degrees Fahrenheit or more, it's too hot for your television.

-If it meets all of the above criteria, then it's probably acceptable to place a television on top of the mantel of your electric fireplace.
+If it meets all of the above criteria, then it's probably acceptable to place a television on top of the mantle of your electric fireplace.
+On the other hand, there are electric fireplace units that are built into a media center for your TV rather than with a mantle.

 The cost of these fireplace units varies a great deal, but as mentioned above, they nearly always cost several times the amount of a space heater for a small room.
-Again, they offer a mantel, embers, logs, and so forth which add to the cost.
+Again, they offer a mantel, embers, logs, and so forth which add to the cost resulting in a price tag of somewhere between $300 and $700 for the typical fireplace.

 Beyond this, the operating cost is determined based on the energy usage of the model you choose and what your energy provider charges for kilowatt usage.
 This is true of course for any heater.
 In addition, the energy the fireplace uses will depend on whether you run it on high or low.
 In general, an electric corner fireplace will run on high at 1,500 watts.
 As a ballpark, you would spend only a couple of dollars a day to run it for 6-8 hours.